Will ISSS always sponsor me for reinstatement?

 It is impossible for the ISSS to predict what may happen.
 The regulations are significantly more restrictive and unforgiving.
 To be eligible:

-- A student cannot have been out of status for more than 5 months, unless he/she can demonstrate there were “exceptional circumstances” that prevented the student from filing during the 5-month period.
+- A student cannot have been out of status for more than 5 months, unless the student can demonstrate there were “exceptional circumstances” that prevented the student from filing during the 5-month period.

 - A student should not have engaged in unauthorized employment.